ICT Admin Enrolls 39 Out Of School Girls - UrduPoint

 ICT Admin Enrolls 39 Out Of School Girls

-The local administration have joined hands with Federal Directorate of Education and Pakistan Alliance for Girls Education (PAGE) (a non-governmental organization) to ensure the children right to education, Deputy Commissioner, Hamza Shafqaat told APP on Friday.
+The local administration have joined hands with Federal Directorate of Education and Pakistan Alliance for Girls Education (PAGE) (a non-governmental organization) to ensure the children right to education, Deputy Commissioner, Hamza Shafqaat told APP.

 "It is our mission to bring every child of Islamabad to school as there are 11,000 children in the federal capital still not attending any school," he added.